Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 it can detect pet waste, it's priced competitively and it's also rootable without doing too scary things.
 Basically it ticks all the boxes.

-If full-blown mopping is not a requirement, the Roborock S8+ would likely be the most interesting model for you.<b/>
-It has an auto-empty-dock, obstacle avoidance, dual rubber brushes that should provide somewhat better carpet performance than a single one and it can detect pet waste.
-Its downsides are that you do pay for the brand and rooting is a bit more scary.

-As these two are flagship robots, they tend to get more firmware updates than the mid-range models.
-That's also something to keep in mind when picking the right robot for you.

 To get a feel for which model can do what, feel free to check out the grouped links below.

 ## Affiliate links